-School capacity determination letter applications have been submitted to the Palm Beach County School District.
-Applicant is awaiting a response which will be provided to village staff upon receipt.
+School capacity determination letter (SCAD) applications have been approved by the Palm Beach County School District.
+The SCAD approval letter is included within the petition for staff review.

 Intergovernmental Coordination

 The Village of Wellington and the ACME Improvement District are located within 1 mile of the subject property.
 In addition to the foregoing, the United States, the State of Florida, Palm Beach County and the South Florida Water Management District may have various jurisdictional rules, regulations or laws applicable to the Subject Property.